Absenior03/AnnapurnaTravels/README.md

 3. Set up environment variables:

    - Copy `.env.local.example` to `.env.local`
-   - Fill in your Firebase, Stripe, and Pexels API credentials
+   - Fill in your Firebase, Razorpay, and Pexels API credentials

 4. Run the development server: